Myerson Solicitors LLP - Complaints Procedure

 We are committed to providing a high-quality legal service to all our clients.
-When something goes wrong we need you to tell us about it.
-This will help us to improve our standards.
+If you think that something has gone wrong, then we need you to tell us about it.
+This will help us to improve our service.

 What will happen next?